natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-44-I.md

 '''Cons:'''

 * Engine overheat within a minute and a half with WEP without MEC; using 100% doesn't cool it down quickly enough
 * Very fragile with next to no protection.
-Will get shredded/set on fire easily, especially by any plane with M2 Brownings (e.g. F6F)
+Will get shredded/set on fire easily, even by a single 7.62
 * Has Instructor issues.
 Rudder and ailerons are very unstable if the plane is banked or at low speed
 * Flaps cause the nose to pitch down hard if used below 150-200 km/h in a steep climb